Search

 Five teas that help with hormones

-As we move through the different stages of life, we experience our hormones changing.
-As you get older, your body cannot produce the same levels of hormones that it produced a lot of during your younger years.
+As we move through the different stages of life, our hormones change.
+As you get older, your body cannot produce the same levels of hormones that it produced in your younger years.

 For women, the most significant hormonal change occurs with the onset of menopause.
-Around the age of 50, the amount of hormones a woman’s ovaries produces decreases fairly significantly.
-You’ll notice the biggest drop in hormones are estrogen and progesterone.
+Around the age of 50, the amount of hormones a woman’s ovaries produce decreases fairly significantly.
+You’ll notice the biggest drop in hormones is estrogen and progesterone.

 To learn more about these hormones, what they’re responsible for, and how you can balance them as you age, read on.